 Build in public tools: what you actually need

 The build-in-public stack is smaller than the listicles suggest.
-You need three layers: a place to post, a place your numbers live, and a way to spread them.
+Building in public needs three layers: a place to post, a place your numbers live, and a way to spread them.
 Most of it you already have.

 Layer 1: Where you post